 We are delighted to introduce you to one of the most interesting communities in New York City, City Island, a small island with a rich nautical history.
 Much of its colorful past is preserved in the Nautical Museum, and during most of the year we are open every Saturday and Sunday from 1 to 5 p.m.

-Be sure to visit Facebook for a look at hundreds of photographs of City Island Then and Now, posted by Tom Nye, the museum’s president.
+Visit Facebook for a look at hundreds of photographs of City Island Then and Now, posted by Tom Nye, the museum’s president.

 You Can Help!